 Dynatrace relies on Apdex ratings to calculate user satisfaction.
 By selecting Apdex rating, you can view the user satisfaction within the specified time frame for the specific user action.

 The Loaded resources section provides an overview of downloaded resource categories and their impact on the action duration.

 User action properties

 This section lists the user action properties that you've defined for the specific user action.
-By clicking one property, you can view the data that have been captured via this property.
+By selecting one property, you can view the data that have been captured via this property.

-The Problems section indicates problems that have been automatically detected by Davis, i.e. the Dynatrace AI-driven root-causation engine.
-Just click on a problem to learn further details.
+The Problems section indicates problems that have been automatically detected by Davis, which is the Dynatrace AI-driven root-causation engine.
+Just select on a problem to learn further details.

 This section includes a breakdown of Browsers, Users, and Geolocations and shows metrics for these dimensions for the specific user action.

 Top 3 web request contributors

 This sections shows the Top 3 web request contributors, which are the three server-side services that consumed the highest total time.
 Select View full details to view the full list of web request contributors.